kean/NukeUI/README.md

 A missing piece in SwiftUI that provides lazy image loading.

-The library provides two components with equivalent APIs:

 - `LazyImage` for SwiftUI
 - `LazyImageView` for UIKit and AppKit